 Brand Names: Basaglar KwikPen, Lantus, Lantus OptiClik Cartridge, Lantus Solostar Pen, Semglee, Semglee Prefilled Pen, Toujeo Max SoloStar, Toujeo SoloStar

-Generic Name: insulin glargine (Pronunciation: IN soo lin GLAR jeen)
+Generic Name: insulin glargine

 Insulin glargine may also be used for purposes not listed in this medication guide.

-Get emergency medical help if you have any of these signs of insulin allergy: redness or swelling where an injection was given, itchy skin rash over the entire body, wheezing, trouble breathing, fast heart rate, sweating, or feeling like you might pass out, or swelling in your tongue or throat.
+Get emergency medical help if you have signs of insulin allergy: redness or swelling where an injection was given, itchy skin rash over the entire body, trouble breathing, fast heartbeats, feeling like you might pass out, or swelling in your tongue or throat.